apache/druid/docs/multi-stage-query/reference.md

 FROM <table>
 ```

-Exporting is currently supported for Amazon S3 storage and local storage.

 ##### S3

-Exporting results to S3 can be done by passing the function `S3()` as an argument to the `EXTERN` function.
-The `druid-s3-extensions` should be loaded.
+Export results to S3 by passing the function `S3()` as an argument to the `EXTERN` function.
+Note that this requires the `druid-s3-extensions`.
-The `S3()` function is a druid function which configures the connection.
-Arguments to `S3()` should be passed as named parameters with the value in single quotes like the example below.
+The `S3()` function is a Druid function that configures the connection.
+Arguments for `S3()` should be passed as named parameters with the value in single quotes like the following example:

 ```sql
 INSERT INTO